ForAllSecure/healthcare-ci-pipelines/README.md

 ## Artifact Formats

-We typically produce artifacts in two main formats: SPDX and SARIF (unless unsupported by the security check used).
+We typically produce artifacts in two main formats: SPDX and SARIF (unless unsupported by the security check/CI platform used).

 **Software Package Data Exchange (SPDX)**.
 SPDX is an open standard for communicating SBOM information, including components, licenses, copyright, and security references.
 It is part part of the Linux